 Decide whether to report on a suicide death

 - Ensure the death has been confirmed as a suicide by official sources so that the report does not fuel speculation or interfere with ongoing investigations.

 - Where possible, obtain informed consent from appropriate relatives or close friends before identifying the person who has died.

 - Assess whether the story is clearly in the public interest.
 It can be useful to consult with experts for advice about the impacts of reporting a specific case.

-- Consider how many stories about suicide have been run recently as research suggests that a succession of stories about suicide can reinforce suicidal behaviour for people who are vulnerable.
+- Consider how many stories about suicide have been run recently as research suggests that a succession of stories about suicide can lead to further suicidal behaviour.